jabercrombia/google-dashboard-api/README.md

    - Use the fetched data to generate custom reports and dashboards.
    - Analyze user behavior and app performance.

+5. **Password Modal**:
+   - When accessing secure endpoints, users will be prompted with a password modal.
+   - Enter the correct credentials to gain access to the API data.

 ---

 ## **Benefits**